Top 10 Classical Albums on Vinyl | Essential Recordings

 9. Holst: The Planets – Herbert von Karajan / Vienna Philharmonic (1961)

 Karajan's Planets captures the suite's cinematic scope.
-"Mars, the Bringer of War" has mechanical menace; "Venus" offers sensual contrast; "Jupiter" brings the famous hymn tune with appropriate grandeur.
+"Mars, the Bringer of War" has mechanical menace; "Venus" has sensual contrast; "Jupiter" brings the famous hymn tune with appropriate grandeur.

 The Vienna Philharmonic plays with warmth that suits "Venus" and "Neptune" while providing the power "Mars" requires.
 The Decca recording—engineered by the team that produced the Solti Ring—captures orchestral detail with unusual clarity.